National income helps to determine the economic condition of a country.

 Currently, the national income of India is assessed by the Central Statistical Organization.

 National income serves to show the structure and status of each nation (country).
-It is the endeavor of all the countries to find a way to increase their national income and get success in them.
+It is the endeavor of all countries to find a way to increase their national income and get success in them.

 An increase in national income is essential for the development of the nation.